elves/elvish/website/ref/language.md

     -   `regular` will match if the path is a regular file.

-after any wildcard, and the effect is the same.
+Although global modifiers affect the entire wildcard pattern, you can add it after any wildcard, and the effect is the same.
 For example, `put */*[nomatch-ok].cpp` and `put *[nomatch-ok]/*.cpp` do the same thing.
 On the other hand, you must add it after a wildcard, instead of after the entire